JordanL2/ModularCalculator/README.md

 * Should bitwise not operator only allow positive integers, and throw error if something else?
 * ARRAYS:
 	* Arrays with variables - ref is being lost
-	* Should operations filter out None results?
-Or should there be a function to do that?
-Should there be a "null" keyword?
+	* Array functions:
+		* concatenate two together
-	* Ability to pick an element from the array
+		* fetch an element from the array
+		* fetch a set of elements from an array (using an array for the indices) returning an array
+		* filter an array on a condition - this should replace the code in operation.call filtering out None results

 ## Functions
 * Display operator/function syntax info on parameter validation error